RainbowMiner/RainbowMiner/README.md

 <details><summary>Hiveon</summary> https://hiveon.net/ no auto-exchange, a separate wallet address is needed for each coin (ETC, RVN, ERG) you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>Icemining</summary> https://icemining.ca/ no auto-exchange, NIM, GRAM and CHAPA.
 Set your wallet in pools.config.txt</details>
 <details><summary>K1Pool</summary> [https://k1pool.com](https://k1pool.com/invite/016079e6c5) no auto-exchange, many currencies including XEL.
 Set your account wallet ID for coins to mine in pools.config.txt</details>
-<details><summary>Kryptex</summary> [https://kryptex.com](https://pool.kryptex.com/?ref=15aa84c0) no auto-exchange, many currencies including ALPH and NEXA.
-Set your account email for coins to mine in pools.config.txt</details>
+<details><summary>Kryptex</summary> [https://kryptex.com](https://pool.kryptex.com/?ref=15aa84c0) auto-exchange, many currencies including ALPH and NEXA.
+Set your account email or mining username for coins to mine in pools.config.txt</details>
 <details><summary>LeafPool</summary> https://www.leafpool.com/ no auto-exchange, mainly BEAM mining, a separate wallet address is needed for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>LuckPool</summary> https://luckpool.net/ no auto-exchange, mining VRSC and YEC, a separate wallet address is needed for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>LuckyPool</summary> https://luckypool.io/ no auto-exchange, a separate wallet address is needed for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>